-I can offer help with the whole range of psychological problems in people aged 16 and over, including anxiety, depression, obsessions, compulsions and addictions (substance use, gambling and sex and love addictions).
+I can offer help with trauma in children and adolescents, using EMDR, and with the whole range of psychological problems in people aged 16 and over, including anxiety, depression, obsessions, compulsions and addictions (substance use, gambling and sex and love addictions).
 I have particular experience and expertise in working with survivors of traumas of all kinds including abuse (emotional, physical, pschological and sexual), accidents, disaster and war, including substantial expertise in working with the difficulties experienced by present and past members of the uniformed services and in psychological aspects of the management of major incidents and disasters.
 I also work on a voluntary basis with organisations working with refugees, asylum seekers and migrants.

 Please do contact me if you think that I may be able to help.

 I'm also always available for media work (television, radio, film and press), consultancy, psychological teaching and training, supervision (especially EMDR supervision), clinical psychological assessments, research consultancy and the production of psychological reports, including psychologicolegal reports.